 - The smaller cabins of private jets are easier to pressurize than the larger ones of commercial aircraft.

 - Private jets use turbofan engines with lower bypass ratios than commercial airliners, which makes them more efficient in the very thin air at higher altitudes.

-Do Private Jets Fly Above Turbulence?
+Private Jets Can Fly Above Turbulence

 Another big benefit of private jets is that they are mostly able to fly in the stratosphere and above turbulence.
 The reason for this is that the air density decreases as the altitude increases, resulting in fewer and less severe weather events.

 Private jet pilots can also change their flight path more easily than other planes, so in any case, even if there is turbulence, they can take a different route to avoid it.

 However, as a private jet is generally lighter than a commercial airliner, when turbulence is present, it may be felt more strongly.

 Helen Krasner holds a PPL(A), with 15 years experience flying fixed-wing aircraft; a PPL(H), with 13 years experience flying helicopters; and a CPL(H), Helicopter Instructor Rating, with 12 years working as a helicopter instructor.

 Helen is an accomplished aviation writer with 12 years of experience, having authored several books and published numerous articles while also serving as the Editor of the BWPA (British Women Pilots Association) newsletter, with her excellent work having been recognized with her nomination of the “Aviation Journalist of the Year” award.